 Software is as crucial as hardware in avoiding obsolescence.

 Choosing a separate streamer also wins you the freedom to switch between app and smart home ecosystems.
-You might enjoy Google TV, for example, but find yourself tempted by the games on the Apple TV 4K.
+You might enjoy Google TV, for example, but find yourself tempted by the games on an Apple TV 4K.
 Moving in a different direction, an Apple fan might find the company’s smart home tech limited and decide to go all-in on Alexa, including a Fire TV Cube.

 Smart TV vs streaming devices: What should I do when buying a new TV?